 Bar charts

-A bar chart is a chart that visualizes categorical data with rectangular bars.
+A bar chart visualizes categorical data using rectangular bars.
 These bars can be plotted either horizontally or vertically.
-Bar charts are a great way to compare categorical data and are primarily used to see the count of each categorical variable.
-In this bar chart visual below, we can compare the mean adjusted close of three different stocks and quickly see the magnitude of differences between them.
+Bar charts are a great way to compare categorical data and are primarily used to show the count for each category.
+In the bar chart visual below, we can compare the mean adjusted closing prices of three different stocks and quickly see the magnitude of differences between them.

 Scatter plots